HomeAnswersCardiologyblood pressure

 Welcome back to icliniq.com.

-I suggest you the following instructions.
+I suggest the following instructions.

 1. Continue the insulin.

 2. For blood pressure, take Valsartan twice a day.
-Additionally, adopt the following general measures to control the blood pressure.
+Additionally, adopt the following general measures to control blood pressure.

 3. Avoid smoking and other addictions.